bdurand/ultra_settings/README.md

 You can customize the behavior of runtime setting names with the following options:

-- Explicit Runtime Setting Names: You can specify the name of the runtime setting to use for a field by setting the `runtime_setting` option on the field.
+- **Explicit Runtime Setting Names:** You can specify the name of the runtime setting to use for a field by setting the `runtime_setting` option on the field.
 This allows you to use a different name than the default.

-- Uppercase Runtime Setting Names: Set `runtime_setting_upcase` to true in your configuration class to use uppercase runtime setting names.
+- **Uppercase Runtime Setting Names:** Set `runtime_setting_upcase` to true in your configuration class to use uppercase runtime setting names.

-- Custom Delimiter: Change the delimiter used between module names and before the setting name by setting `runtime_setting_delimiter` on your configuration class.
+- **Custom Delimiter:** Change the delimiter used between module names and before the setting name by setting `runtime_setting_delimiter` on your configuration class.
 For example, using a delimiter of "/" would produce runtime settings like `configs/my_settings/host`.

-- Custom Prefix: Set `runtime_setting_prefix` on your configuration class to specify a custom prefix for runtime settings, giving you flexibility in naming conventions.
+- **Custom Prefix:** Set `runtime_setting_prefix` on your configuration class to specify a custom prefix for runtime settings, giving you flexibility in naming conventions.

-- Disabling Runtime Settings: You can disable runtime settings as a default source for fields by setting `runtime_settings_disabled` to `true` in your configuration class.
+- **Disabling Runtime Settings:** You can disable runtime settings as a default source for fields by setting `runtime_settings_disabled` to `true` in your configuration class.
+You can disable runtime settings on individual fields by setting `runtime_setting` on the field to `false`.

 If a setting value cannot be loaded from the runtime settings, then it's value will attempt to be loaded from a YAML file.